SPIX23/shaiya-solutions/databases/readme.md

 **contents**

-* sql databases that are compatible with ep3, ep4, and ep5 server files
+* clean sql databases that are compatible with ep3, ep4, and ep5 server files

+**notes**

+* ep3 ps_gamedefs.dbo.mobitems itemorder column with 3 rows will not be compatible with newer episodes having 9 rows